Anywhere365/DialogueStudioFlows/AgentChatwithTranslate/README.md

 ## Requirements
 - your Google translate APIkey in Sharepoint, see Golive
-- UCC chatskill endpoint, chatskill and agent assigned
+- UCC chat modality endpoint, chatskill and agent assigned

 ## Todo after Import
 - Change Server name and ucc name in Incoming and InDialogue node